 Rentals are not difficult to complete, but they are time-consuming and filled with paperwork.
 Unlike a real estate purchase where the closing serves as a completion mark, a lease marks the beginning of a relationship between a lessor (landlord) and a lessee (tenant).
 As your Realtor®, it is my job to create that relationship under agreeable terms.

 To guide you to success, let’s break down the process into simple steps and processes.
-Each Landlord and rental will have unique characteristics, but the principals remain the same.
+Each Landlord and rental will have unique characteristics, but the principles remain the same.
 If you understand the following steps, you'll be on your road to a successful rental.

 Step 1: Know The Market and Required Timing

-Each community within Dade County has its own rental pace and rules.
+Each community within Miami-Dade County has its own rental pace and rules.
 Brickell, South Beach, and Midtown are white hot nowadays and landlords have their choice of tenants.
 Kendall, South Miami and Coconut Grove provide a little more flexibility for tenant negotiation, but not much.
 When you work with me, I will explain what terms and negotiations are possible for a particular area or building.

 Regardless of where you want to rent, be aware that the landlord is always king.
 To successfully lease, you must satisfy the landlord’s two main concerns: (a) can this tenant pay rent on time and complete the term of the lease and (b) will this tenant take good care of my home.
 A lease is an agreement to “borrow” an owner’s home.
 Owners have their own personality and it is your job to get along with them.
 No real estate agent can overcome a landlord/tenant mismatch.